lxxxl123/mjt-maven/note/FW.md

   -
 - flatter/flæ'ter/
   - (vt): to praise someone in order to make them feel attractive, sometimes in a way that is not sincere
+  - (p.) flatter yourself: to believe sth good about yourself although it might not be true
+    - (sen.) She flattered herself that she is a excellent teacher
+  - (p.) flatter to deceive: to give the appearance of being better than the true situation

 - flax: a type of textile material, no more dominant used then the past
 - flex
+  - (v.) make sth bent
+- flexible

 ## flavor